vkharge/CKA/docs/09-Networking/05-Pre-requisite-Network-Namespace.md

 $ ip netns exec blue ping 8.8.8.8
 ```

+- Accessing the NS from external World.
+ External world does not have any information about the private network.
-- Adding port forwarding rule to the iptables
+ Adding port forwarding rule to the iptables on the host i.e any traffic coming to port 80 on the local host is to be forwarded to port 80 on the IP assigned to the blue namespace.

 ```
 $ iptables -t nat -A PREROUTING --dport 80 --to-destination 192.168.15.2:80 -j DNAT